dward2/BME547/Lectures/git_workflow.md

-Alternatively, you might choose to do the branches differently, such as developing the addition on a single branch, and the commits could be the code for doing the math and then the code for the inerface.
+Alternatively, you might choose to do the branches differently, such as developing the addition on a single branch, and the commits could be the code for doing the math and then the code for the interface.
 Subtraction would be developed on a different branch.

 ## Exercise